-Prerequisite for PHYS 231A: MATH 122 or equivalent Prerequisite for PHYS 231B: MATH 132 or equivalent
+Prerequisite: MATH 132 or equivalent

-PHYS 231L General Physics I Laboratory (1): One threehour laboratory per week presenting experimental aspects of the topics presented in PHYS 231A or 231B.
+PHYS 231L General Physics I Laboratory (1): One three-hour laboratory per week presenting experimental aspects of the topics presented in PHYS 231A or 231B.
 Must be taken concurrently with PHYS 231.

-Students must earn a C or better to move to both A and B sections of PHYS 232 and PHYS 232L.
-PHYS 232 General Physics II (4): Electric and magnetic forces and fields, DC and AC properties of circuits, electromagnetic induction.
+PHYS 232A General Physics II (4): Heat and heat transfer, electric and magnetic forces and fields, DC and AC properties of circuits, electromagnetic induction.
 Four lectures per week.
 Must be taken concurrently with PHYS 232L.